kubedb/docs/docs/concepts/databases/redis.md

 - `spec.cluster.master`: specifies the number of Redis master nodes.
 It must be greater or equal to 3.
 If not set, the operator set it to 3.
 - `spec.cluster.replicas`: specifies the number of replica nodes per master.
 It must be greater than 0.
 If not set, the operator set it to 1.

+KubeDB uses Pod Disruption Budget to ensure that majority of these cluster replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained and no data loss is occurred.

 > If `spec.mode` is set to `"Cluster"`, then `spec.replicas` field is ignored.